Dynamics 365 release schedule and early access

-On June 10, 2019, the release plans (formerly known as the release notes) were published in English with the initial list of features for Dynamics 365 and Power Platform.
-The release plan provides you with early visibility to get ready for the updates planned from October 2019 to March 2020.
+On January 27, 2021, the release plans are published in English with the initial list of features for Microsoft Dynamics 365 and Microsoft Power Platform.
+The release plans provide you with early visibility to get ready for the updates planned from April 2021 to September 2021.

 Early access to mandatory end-user impacting features

-Customers and partners can validate the upcoming features and capabilities months in advance before they're enabled automatically twice per year, during the April and October updates.
-Early access enables you to try and validate these new features in a non-production environment and get ready to roll out the changes with confidence to users.
-Early access for the 2019 release wave 2 October update will start on August 2nd, 2019.
+Customers and partners can validate the upcoming features and capabilities months in advance, before they're enabled automatically during the April and October updates.
+With early access, you can try out and validate these new features in a non-production environment, and get ready to confidently roll out the changes to users.
+Early access for the 2021 release wave 1 update will start on February 1, 2021.

 How do I enable the early access features in an environment?

-If you are using Dynamics 365 for Customer Engagement apps (Sales, Service, Marketing, and Field Service), you can enable the preview features from the Microsoft Power Platform admin center.
+If you are using Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Marketing, or Dynamics 365 Field Service, you can enable the preview features from the Microsoft Power Platform admin center.
 Here are step-by-step instructions about how to opt in to early access updates.

 Which environments do I use for previewing the features?

 You can choose to preview the features in one of your sandbox environments.
-In addition to the sandbox environments, if you are a customer of Dynamics 365 for Customer Engagement apps, you can preview the features in production environments.
+In addition to the sandbox environments, if you are a customer of Sales, Customer Service, Marketing, and Field Service, you can preview the features in production environments.

 We highly recommend previewing these features in a sandbox or trial environment prior to production.
-To get the full experience of the new features, we also suggest that you create a copy of your current production environment or database (for Dynamics 365 for Finance and Operations or Dynamics 365 for Retail) as a test or sandbox environment to try out the new features and experiences.
+To get the full experience of the new features, we also suggest that you create a copy of your current production environment or database (for Finance, Supply Chain Management, Human Resources, or Commerce) as a test or sandbox environment to try out the new features and experiences.

 What features and experiences are available for early access?

-The early access features and experiences are listed in the Dynamics 365 2019 release wave 2 plan and Power Platform 2019 release wave 2 plan.
-By opt-in the 2019 release wave 2 features, you'll be able to try out the new features in Dynamics 365 for Customer Engagement platform and apps (Sales, Service, Marketing, and Field Service), Dynamics 365 for Finance and Operations, or Dynamics 365 for Retail.
+The early access features and experiences are listed in the Dynamics 365 2021 release wave 1 plan and Power Platform 2021 release wave 1 plan.
+By opting in to the 2021 release wave 1 features, you'll be able to try out the new features in Sales, Customer Service, Marketing, Field Service, Finance, Supply Chain Management, Human Resources, Commerce, or Business Central.

 How do I report bugs in early access features?

-You should follow the current process of reporting bugs through Microsoft Dynamics 365 support.
-We will prioritise and fix the blocking bugs before we deploy the update in production.
+Follow the current process of reporting bugs through Microsoft Dynamics 365 support.
+We'll prioritize and fix the blocking bugs before we deploy the update in production.

 How will the features in early access be deployed in production?

-Dynamics 365 for Customer Engagement apps: Over the course of October 2019, all environments will be turned “on” to receive the 2019 release wave 2 features.
-The updates will be deployed on your environments automatically following our Safe Deployment Process (SDP).
-If you want to enable the 2019 release wave 2 features before the update reaches your region, you can enable the updates yourself by opting in to the preview between August 2, 2019, and the date your region will be scheduled to have the features turned on.
-However, by the end of October 2019, all instances will have had 2019 release wave 2 features applied.
+Marketing, Sales, Customer Service, or Field Service: In April 2021, all environments will be enabled to receive the 2021 release wave 1 features.
+The updates will be deployed on your environments automatically following our safe deployment process.
+If you want to enable the 2021 release wave 1 features before the update reaches your region, you can enable the updates yourself by opting in to the preview between February 1, 2021, and the date your region will be scheduled to have the features turned on.
+However, by the end of April 2021, all instances will have had 2021 release wave 1 features applied.

-This gradual rollout is a last safety measure to catch any potential issues as we apply the changes to all instances.
+This gradual rollout is the last safety measure to catch any potential issues as we apply the changes to all instances.
 It is the same approach we do for our regular patches and updates.
-In the coming months, we will publish the specific date of when the features will be enabled for each region.

-Dynamics 365 for Finance and Operations or Dynamics 365 for Retail: You can configure the maintenance day and time windows in Lifecycle Services (LCS).
+Finance, Supply Chain Management, Human Resources, or Commerce: You can configure the maintenance day and time windows in Lifecycle Services (LCS).
 You'll receive an email if you opt in to receive LCS notifications.
 You'll be able to select the designated tier 2 sandbox for the update.
 The sandbox environment will be updated followed by the production environment.
 You'll have five business days for testing and validation.
-See the One Version service updates FAQ for more details.
+For more information, go to the One Version service updates FAQ.

-Dynamics 365 for Finance and Operations or Dynamics 365 for Retail: The 2019 release wave 2 release is applicable for on-premises as well.
+Finance, Supply Chain Management, Commerce, or Business Central: The 2021 wave 1 release is applicable for customers of Finance + Operations (on-premises) as well.
 You can opt in to preview the new functionalities similar to online.

 How does Microsoft ensure the reliability of these features?

-Dynamics 365 for Customer Engagement apps: The quality of our releases is paramount to ensuring our customers' satisfaction.
+Marketing, Sales, Customer Service, or Field Service: The quality of our releases is paramount to ensuring our customers' satisfaction.
 We have multiple parts to how we approach quality as we release to our global audience.

 We begin our process with a series of automated and manual tests across a wide variety of scenarios.
-This progresses to the group of customers in multiple regions participating in our First Release programme, where those customers work in conjunction with the FastTrack programme on validating key scenarios on the builds scheduled to be deployed.
+These tests progress to the group of customers in multiple regions participating in our First Release program, where those customers work in conjunction with the FastTrack program on validating key scenarios on the builds scheduled to be deployed.

-This is followed by our robust Safe Deployment Process (SDP) that phases deployments over several weeks, gradually rolling out changes across the entire customer population.
-The Safe Deployment Process allows us to continue to validate and monitor the release as it progresses, and provide slip-streamed fixes, if needed.
-This provides the flexibility to quickly respond to any issues that might be found, and to update a build before it reaches additional customers.
+This approach is followed by our robust safe deployment process that phases deployments over several weeks, gradually rolling out changes across the entire customer population.
+The safe deployment process allows us to continue to validate and monitor the release as it progresses, and provide slip-streamed fixes, if needed.
+This process provides the flexibility to quickly respond to any issues that might be found, and to update a build before it reaches additional customers.

-Dynamics 365 for Finance and Operations or Dynamics 365 for Retail: We ensure the quality of the release by adhering to a fundamental principle that's enabled through a series of progressive, rigorous, and automated validations as described in Standard and First release service updates.
+Finance, Supply Chain Management, or Commerce: We ensure the quality of the release by adhering to a fundamental principle that's enabled through a series of progressive, rigorous, and automated validations as described in service update availability.

 If I have further questions or feedback, where can I post them?